 An offshore company can be used for any purposes similar to a local domestic company such as: opening and holding bank accounts, entering into any sort of lawful agreement, holding digital or physical assets, conducting transactions as well as starting and operating a business.
 Offshore Companies are often called International Business Companies or (IBCs) which generally demarcate them from a traditional domestic companies.
 Other terms are also used such as non-resident companies and foreign corporations but they generally all refer to the same type of structure.

 Forming an offshore company provides many advantages no matter what you are looking for, whether its asset protection, privacy, or tax reduction.
 Creating an offshore structure allows you to move your business from a high-tax high regulation jurisdiction to a country where you are able to take advantage of local corporate laws and liberal company regulations.

-Choosing the best place to form your company is about what is best for you.
-What local environment suits your personal needs.
+Choosing the best place to form your company is about what is best for you and your business and what local environment best suits your personal needs.
 Each country has its own unique financial environment that offers particular advantages for different businesses.

 Individuals and companies choose to form an offshore company primarily for several reasons.
-While there are differences between each offshore jurisdictions, they tend to have the following similarities including:
+While there are differences between each offshore jurisdiction, they tend to have the following similarities:

 Financial transactions and business dealings would then be carried through the name of the business rather than a single individual.

 Most offshore financial centres have company registries that are not open to the public which provides confidentiality for directors and shareholders.

 All the details of the company and its accounts are not open to the public unless there is a criminal investigation.
 While each country has its own level of transparency, you are more able to remain anonymous (depending on the country and your tax obligations with the country where you live) with your assets and company structure if it's kept at arm's length.